TorahBibleCodes/TorahBibleCodes/README.md

 <br />Active Development: In Progress

 # Updates
-<br />07 / AUGUST / 2024
+<br />27 / AUGUST / 2024
 <br />
 <br />DEVELOPMENT UPDATE: COMING SOON: UPCOMING SOFTWARE UPDATE
 <br />
 <br />1.
-Choice of Codices (i.e. Collections of Manuscripts): A. Koren; B. Leningrad; C. Miqra According to Masorah (MAM) - based on Aleppo Codex.
+Choice of Codices (i.e. Collections of Manuscripts): A. Koren; B. Leningrad; C. Miqra According to Masorah (MAM) - based on the Aleppo Codex.
 <br />2.
 Possibility to search several texts as one complete book (as they were in antiquity): A. Samuel; B. Kings; C. Ezra-Nehemiah; D. Chronicles.
 <br />3.
 Multiple Batch ELSs Searches via simple EXCEL / CSV user-input file with UNLIMITED ELS SEARCH TERMS.
 <br />4.
 Search Progress Bar with count of search terms, measurement of search time per search term, as well as estimation of total search time.
 <br />5.
 Custom Skip Distances (d) according to User Input.
 <br />6.
-Spaces in ELS Search Terms are elegantly handled by the program.
+Spaces in ELS Search Terms are elegantly handled by the program: Search for Longer, Multiple-Word Names and Phrases.
 <br />7.
 Letter Statistics for every text for every search.
 <br />
 <br />Please support our efforts if you can by donating via GIVESENDGO: